srich36/TodayILearned/til_docs/AI/Deep_Learning/Statistics.md

   - These networks can achieve robustness without overparameterization
 - The researcher's idea for why Liquid neural networks can bypass the law of robustness is `d_eff`
   - Liquid neural networks can extract much more out of a dataset, thus `d_eff` is much lower
+- LTCs also have different types of neurons
+  - This is similar to how the brain has different types of neurons
+  - This allows for more expressivity and for you to know what neurons are doing what
+- LTCs generalize better to other unseen scenarios than other networks
+- These networks are very compact and can run on edge devices
+- Downsides
+  - LTCs require time-series data to operate (e.g. videos) and can't extract the same information from static images
+  - They struggle to learn long-term dependencies (vanishing gradient problem, see [RNNs](./RNNs.md))